steenjd/ruby-guide/environment-setup/ubuntu-linux/install-dev-tools.md

 rbenv install --list
 ```

 Scroll back through the output and look for versions that are purely numbers and dots, e.g., `2.6.1`.
 These are versions of the "standard" or "reference" Ruby implementation, known as MRI or CRuby, which is the Ruby interpreter we will be using.
 (You can read more about [other Ruby implementations](https://www.ruby-lang.org/en/about/) at ruby-lang.org.)
-For running production code, it is best to avoid the "pre", "dev", or "rc" versions, as they are still being actively developed and are not ready for widespread release.
+Versions with a suffix such as "pre", "dev", or "rc" are not considered production-ready but are available if you would like to try out features available in future Ruby releases.

 To install one of the Ruby versions listed:
 ```